Adam Cooper (dancer): 2011 to the present

 Cooper was the above-the-title star playing the role of Don Lockwood in Jonathan Church's highly successful 2011–2013 production of Singin' in the Rain, with choreography by Andrew Wright.
-Its first sold-out run was at the Chichester Festival Theatre and then a longer run at West End's Palace Theatre.
-He also performed the iconic Singin' in the Rain scene on the 2011 Royal Variety Performance TV show.
-The stage show was nominated for the Best Musical Revival and several other Laurence Olivier and other awards.
+Its first sold-out run was at the Chichester Festival Theatre, followed by a longer run at the Palace Theatre, London.
+He also performed the iconic Singin' in the Rain scene for the 2011 Royal Variety Performance.
+The stage show was nominated for the Laurence Olivier Award for Best Musical Revival among several other awards.
 A cast recording of Singin' in the Rain was issued in 2012.
 Good Mornin was performed at the 2012 Olivier Awards Ceremony.
 The show, starring Cooper, played in Japan for three weeks of November 2014.

 In 2013 Cooper choreographed Matthew White's well-received production of Candide at the Menier Chocolate Factory.
 Reviewer Sam Smith wrote "Adam Cooper's choreography is racy, and the production finds a particular affinity with the 'Surrealism' of the piece."
-In late 2013 Cooper was invited to Denmark to choreograph Daniel Bohr's Danish language version of Evita at the Det Ny Teater (The New Theater) in Copenhagen.
+In late 2013 Cooper was invited to Denmark to choreograph Daniel Bohr's Danish language version of Evita at Det Ny Teater (The New Theater) in Copenhagen.
 The show premiered in January 2014.
 For Evita, Adam Cooper created a choreography with continuous tango elements merged into the rest of the dance.